 The San Pedro Poltergeist

 In the United States, one of the more well-known cases of a poltergeist haunting occurred in San Pedro, California.
 It is commonly referred to as either the San Pedro Poltergeist or the Haunting of Jackie Hernandez.
 The haunting occurred back in 1989 and 1990, and it was connected directly to a single person as opposed to a location.
 Hernandez was recently separated from her husband and had moved into a new rental home with her two children.
 Seeing a scary entity in her children's room, Hernandez contacted parapsychologist Dr. Bary Taff, who brought a team to investigate.
-I interviewed Dr. Taff about the San Pedro case in an episode of Paranormal Underground Radio (starts at 26:19).
+Dr. Taff has frequently spoken in interviews about San Pedro case, including in an episode of Paranormal Underground Radio (starts at 26:19).

 Hernandez contacted investigators Dr. Barry Taff and his associates, Barry Conrad and Jeff Wheatcraft, after seeing an entity in her children's bedroom.
 The first thing the investigative team noticed on entering the house was a foul smell.
 The team observed a number of poltergeist-type of activities including objects being thrown and hearing loud bangs and knocks from the attic space above.
 Wheatcraft went into the attic to investigate the activity and while he was there, a cord mysteriously wrapped itself around his neck, nearly strangling him.
 Conrad shot a video of the San Pedro poltergeist, including the attempted strangulation of Wheatcraft.
 The activity is extensively documented in Barry Conrad's book, An Unknown Encounter, in a documentary of the same name, and in Taff's book Aliens Above, Ghosts Below.